 Explanation:

-In this example, we simply use the empty function in a 'while' loop and print the elements of the map until the map is not empty.
+In this instance, we are employing the empty method within a 'while' loop to display the contents of the map until it is no longer empty.

 Inserting and Displaying Elements in a C++ Map After Checking for empty